-Technical communicators are in a powerful position in representing groups of people.
-Every medical, historical, or scientific text that describes people has a technical writer who has control over the words that are used in that text.
-These words and how they are framed within a specific cultural rhetorical background determine the impact they have on the people being represented.
 Since mental illness has been stigmatized throughout history, the representation of people with mental illness is a sensitive and complicated issue.
 It is important to be fair and respectful in any form of representation, especially when the people being represented have been marginalized throughout history (e.g. those who are traditionally referred to as physically disabled and mentally disordered).

-Technical communicators, which includes anyone writing/communicating in the scientific and medical fields, must understand that the words they use to represent people with mental illness have a direct and indirect impact on the ways they are seen by society.
-The methods used to develop the texts can leave people out of their own representation and build on assumptions about who is valued and devalued in society.
+Technical communicators, which includes anyone writing/communicating in the scientific and medical fields, must understand that the words they use to represent people with mental illness have a direct and indirect impact on the ways the mentally ill are seen by society.
+The methods used to develop texts, like the DSM IV, can leave people out of their own representation and build on assumptions about who is valued and devalued in society.
 The words they use do more than state facts (that the scientific community has defined as facts), they perpetuate assumptions and stereotypes about what it means to be disordered or ill, which makes assumptions about what is normal.